Are you familiar with the theory of loose parts?

 How do we put this theory into practice?
 Where and when do we begin?
 Where can I find (new) ideas?
 What loose parts can and do you use?

-In my next blog post: Playing with Loose Parts at Home, I will try to provide an answer for all those questions and more.
+In my article Playing with Loose Parts at Home, I will try to provide an answer for all those questions and more.

 I will structure different areas of creative play in which loose parts can be used, give examples of materials that can be used and ideas for how to set up invitations to play.